Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Experiments

-\jychecked{We perform two sets of experiments to evaluate the performance of the proposed method quantitatively.
-In our first set of experiments, we focus on RGB-D glass surface detection on our proposed RGB-D GSD dataset.
-We compare the proposed method with \jychecked{12} state-of-the-art methods from relevant fields \jychecked{on our proposed RGB-D GSD} dataset.
-These methods include DANet~\cite{ECCV2020_DANet}, BBS-Net~\cite{fan2020bbsnet}, DCF~\cite{Ji_2021_DCF}, SPNet~\cite{zhouiccv2021}, and CLNet~\cite{cascaded_rgbd_sod} for RGB-D salient object detection; MINet~\cite{MINet-CVPR2020}, GateNet~\cite{GateNet_eccv20}, CSNet~\cite{21PAMI-Sal100K} and PGNet~\cite{xie2022pyramid} for RGB salient object detection; GDNet~\cite{Mei_2020_CVPR}, Lin~\etal\cite{GSD:2021}, and EBLNet~\cite{He_2021_ICCV} for \jychecked{RGB} glass surface detection.
-For these baseline methods, we use their publicly available codes with default configurations. \jychecked{For the RGB-based methods, we only use the RGB images and the ground truth masks for training and testing.}} Table~\ref{tab:sota_results} shows the experimental results.
-We can see that our proposed method significantly outperforms these baseline methods on all four metrics: \ie, intersection-over-union (IoU), F-measure ($F_\beta$), mean absolute error (MAE), and balance error rate (BER).
-In particular, our method shows substantial improvement on MAE, with a performance increase by 10.42\% over the second-best method Lin~\etal \cite{GSD:2021}.
+\textbf{Quantitative Evaluation.} We evaluate the performance of the proposed method quantitatively on both RGB-D and RGB glass surface detection on the proposed RGB-D GSD dataset and the existing glass dataset GDD and GSD.
+We compare the proposed method with SPNet~\cite{zhouiccv2021} and CLNet~\cite{cascaded_rgbd_sod} for RGB-D salient object detection; GDNet~\cite{Mei_2020_CVPR}, GSDNet\cite{GSD:2021}, EBLNet~\cite{He_2021_ICCV} and RFENet~\cite{RFENet} for \jychecked{RGB} glass surface detection.
+Additional results, including comparisons with more relevant baseline methods (\textit{e.g.}, MirrorNet~\cite{yang2019my} and PMD~\cite{lin2020progressive} for mirror detection), are provided in the Supplemental.
+For RGB-based methods, we use their publicly available codes with default configurations and we only use the RGB images and the ground truth masks for training and testing on our RGB-D GSD dataset.
+For RGB-D-based methods (\textit{e.g.}, SPNet and CLNet), we do not evaluate them on the RGB datasets (\textit{i.e.}, GDD and GSD) due to the absence of GT depth maps in these datasets.